smridhgupta/alpha-nids/README.md

 3. Run command- pip3 install -r requirements.txt
 4. Run command-  python3 anids.py

+# NOTE
+The script has been tested on Linux.

 # Configuration & Setup
 Setup the configuration in ‘config.ini’ file.
 Set the threshold.